Tom MacRae: Other writing ventures

 Tom MacRae wrote a picture book for children called The Opposite, which has gone into paperback and been published in several languages.
 His second book for children, Baby Pie, also received a paperback edition.
 MacRae also wrote the short stories "Once Upon a Time" and "Cats and Dogs", which were published in Doctor Who Storybook 2007 and Doctor Who Storybook 2008, respectively.

 He wrote the book and lyrics to the stage musical Everybody's Talking About Jamie, which premiered at the Crucible Theatre, Sheffield in February 2017.
 On 21 June it was announced that the musical would transfer to the West End at the Apollo Theatre from 6 November 2017 to 21 April 2018 with most of the Crucible Theatre cast returning.
 He also wrote the film version, which was released on 17 September 2021 by Amazon Studios.
 It was previously scheduled to be released on 23 October 2020, by 20th Century Studios, but was postponed due to the COVID-19 pandemic and sold the rights after a January 2021 release was planned but scrapped.
 It was nominated for the BAFTA Award for Outstanding British Film at the 75th British Academy Film Awards.

+In 2026, MacRae wrote the book for the musical Fourteen Again, based on the songs of Victoria Wood, which premiered at the theatre named in Wood's honour in Bowness-on-Windermere in May of that year.